djrequejo/javascript-asynchronous-demo/README.md

 # demo-javascript-asynchronous
 This project has excercises abou asynchronous in JavaScript <br />
 There are excercises about <code>XMLHttpRequest</code>, <code>Promises</code>, <code>Fetch</code>, <code>Async</code> and more.
+Furthermore,this project has integration with the Youtube API through RapidAPI.

 ## Documentación Oficial JavaScript
 https://developer.mozilla.org/es/docs/Web/JavaScript